[Easy for everyone] Lowering the barriers to personal development [Individual Development Engineer]

 Conclusion

-As this is my first blog, I have written about my background and hobby of programming.
+Since this is my first blog post, I've written about my background and my hobby of programming.

-In the future, I would like to share the projects I am currently working on as a personal developer and the lessons I have learned from them.
+In the future, I hope to share information about projects I'm currently working on personally, as well as the lessons I've learned from them.

 Thank you for reading to the end!